Flexible wing: Lightweight aircraft

 In 1948 the husband-and-wife team of Francis and Gertrude Rogallo developed a flexible kite which could be collapsed for storage.
 A key part of their design is the mixed use of tension lines and aerodynamic forces to stabilise and control the wing.
 The wing remains a constant shape in flight under wind pressure, and the lines are used to control its position.

-Over the following years they developed the design and then Francis, working at NASA's Langley research centre, further developed the concept into proposals for manned aircraft such as a space vehicle re-entry system.
+Over the following years they developed the design and then Francis, working at NASA's Langley research centre, further developed the concept into proposals for crewed aircraft such as a space vehicle re-entry system.

 Following a series of talks in 1959 and 1960 his ideas spread rapidly and two designs in particular, the Rogallo delta and the paraglider, were soon being used for kites, hang gliders and ultralight aircraft.
 Types with an engine backpack for the pilot are known as powered gliders.
 Although tested for spacecraft descent, no Rogallo types have been used by NASA.